This program is currently a candidate for ASHP accreditation in Spring 2020.

 Research and Publications

-Through the research and writing requirements of the program, the resident has the potential to produce at least two manuscripts suitable for peer-reviewed publication by the end of the residency.
+Through the research and writing requirements of the program, the resident has the potential to produce at least two manuscripts suitable for peer-reviewed publication by the end of each year of the two-year residency

 Program Assessment Strategy